-At March 31, 2022, the Company has commitments to enter into forward starting resale and repurchase agreements totaling \$21.1 billion and \$17.7 billion, respectively.
-There is no fair value attributed to these commitments.
+At March 31, 2025, the Company has commitments to enter into forward starting resale and repurchase agreements totaling \$4.3 billion and \$3.1 billion, respectively.
+There are certain forward starting repurchase agreements managed on a fair value basis and are reported under Securities sold under agreement to repurchase at their fair value.
 In addition, the Company has a contingent obligation to provide financing in the form of resale agreements to two clearinghouses through which it clears certain transactions.
 The contingent facility is provided by all members of the clearinghouses and is designed to ensure liquidity to the clearinghouses in the event of a default of a major firm.
 The Company's commitment changes monthly based on the volumes it clears as compared to other clearing members.
-As of March 31, 2022, the amount of the contingent commitment facility was \$6.4 billion.
+As of March 31, 2025, the amount of the contingent commitment facility was \$11.1 billion.

-In the normal course of business, the Company enters into underwriting commitments; there were no open transactions relating to such underwriting commitments at March 31, 2022.
+In the normal course of business, the Company enters into underwriting commitments; there were no open transactions relating to such underwriting commitments at March 31, 2025.